The safest, most effective therapies for optimal health!

 The very best kind of sample for the most accurate results is hair from your head.
-On the brief form I send you, you would check the box next to 'scalp hair.'
-If there is not enough scalp hair for the small sample needed, pubic or body hair may be used - but it is not ideal for the highest degree of accuracy.
+On the brief form I send you in your Hair Test order confirmation email, you would check the box next to 'scalp hair.'
+If there is not enough scalp hair for the small sample needed, pubic or body hair may be used - but hair from areas other than scalp is not ideal for the highest degree of accuracy.
 Use head hair if at all possible.

 You may be asking, 'What if I dye, perm or tint my hair..?'

 No problem!
 Trace Elements Laboratory has evaluated the mineral and heavy metal content of virtually every hair preparation known!

 Just indicate on the brief health form I send with your Hair Analysis Test email, the brand names of all preparations you regularly use on your hair, and you are assured of a HIGHLY accurate report.

 Should I wash my hair before taking a Hair Analysis Test sample?

 Yes, using your regular shampoo, wash your hair within 24 hours of taking your sample.
 Of course, include your shampoo and hair conditioner brand name in the list of hair preparations you submit for the lab information.